Antisemitism in Europe: Poland

+Around 14th–16th centuries the Jews in Poland were relatively well-off, compared to Jews in other European countries or non-nobles in Poland, as shown by the term Paradisus Judaeorum (Jewish Paradise).
+At the onset of the 17th century, religious tolerance common began to give way to the Catholic Counter-Reformation.
+From the middle of the 14th century to the end of the 15th century, there were 20 anti-Jewish riots on the territory of Poland and Lithuania; while from 1534 to 1717 there were 53.

+Wars of the mid-17th century resulted in vast depopulation of the Commonwealth, as over 30% of the about 10 million population has perished or emigrated.
+In the related 1648–1655 Cossack anti-Jewish pogroms, during the Khmelnytsky Uprising, 18,000–20,000 Jews were killed on Ukrainian territories out of a total population of 40,000.

 On the other hand, despite the mentioned incidents, the Polish–Lithuanian Commonwealth was a relative haven for Jews when compared to the period of the partitions of Poland and the PLC's destruction in 1795 (see Imperial Russia and the Soviet Union, below).
 After an assassination attempt on the life of Alexander III of Russia, in the 1880s Russian Imperial forces began to settle Russian-speaking Lithuanian Jews in Polish-speaking areas.
 Cultural conflict emerged between the Russian-speaking Jews supported by the Russian Empire, financially and politically, and the Poles.

-Leon Khazanovich, a leader of Poalei Zion, documented the pogroms and persecution of the Jews in 105 towns and villages in Poland in November–December 1918.
+Leon Khazanovich, a leader of Poalei Zion, documented anti-Jewish pogroms in 105 towns and villages between November and December 1918.
+Antisemitism abounded in Poland after Poland's sovereignty restoration, which included the 1937 imposition of numerus clausus upon Polish universities to restrict Jewish student admission.

-Anti-Jewish sentiments continued to be present in Poland, even after the country regained its independence.
-One notable manifestation of these attitudes includes numerus clausus rules imposed by almost all Polish universities in 1937.
-William W. Hagen, in his Before the "Final Solution": Toward a Comparative Analysis of Political Anti-Semitism in Interwar Germany and Poland article in Journal of Modern History (July 1996): 1-31, details:

-"In Poland, the semidictatorial government of Piłsudski and his successors, pressured by an increasingly vocal opposition on the radical and fascist right, implemented many anti-Semitic policies tending in a similar direction, while still others were on the official and semiofficial agenda when war descended in 1939...
-In the 1930s the realm of official and semiofficial discrimination expanded to encompass limits on Jewish export firms... and, increasingly, on university admission itself.
-In 1921-22 some 25 percent of Polish university students were Jewish, but in 1938-39 their proportion had fallen to 8 percent."

-While there are many examples of Polish support and help for the Jews during World War II and the Holocaust, there are also numerous examples of antisemitic incidents, and the Jewish population was certain of the indifference towards their fate from the Christian Poles.
-The Polish Institute of National Remembrance identified twenty-four pogroms against Jews during World War II, the most notable occurring at the village of Jedwabne in 1941 (see massacre in Jedwabne).
+While there are many examples of Poles rescuing Jews in the Holocaust, there are also instances of antisemitic incidents, when the Jewish population was certain of the indifference towards their fate from the Christian Poles.
+The Polish Institute of National Remembrance identified 24 pogroms against WWII Jews, the most notable of which occurred in Jedwabne in 1941.
+A number of incidents were recorded right after WWII (see anti-Jewish violence in Poland, 1944–1946).
+During the Cold War, the lingering antisemitism was exploited by the Soviet-backed communist regime to offset political threats, especially in the 1968 Polish political crisis: